-Based on preclinical synergy in animal models of MM, in October 2015, we initiated a Phase 1b/2 clinical study of selinexor in combination with backbone treatments for relapsed/refractory MM.
-In this multi-arm study, Selinexor and Backbone Treatments of Multiple Myeloma Patients, or STOMP, we are evaluating the combination of selinexor and low-dose dex with backbone therapies pomalidomide, bortezomib or lenalidomide in patients with previously treated MM.
+Based on preclinical synergy in animal models of MM, in October 2015, we initiated a Phase 1b/2 clinical study of oral selinexor in combination with backbone treatments for relapsed/refractory MM.
+In this multi-arm study, Selinexor and Backbone Treatments of Multiple Myeloma Patients, or STOMP, we are evaluating the combination of selinexor and low-dose dex with backbone therapies bortezomib (Velcade®), lenalidomide (Revlimid®), pomalidomide (Pomalyst®) or daratumumab (Darzalex®) in patients with previously treated MM.
 Each combination is evaluated on a separate arm of the STOMP study and within each combination, two treatment cohorts will evaluate once weekly versus twice weekly dosing of selinexor.

-We plan to enroll up to 200 patients with MM in this study, with up to 85 patients on the Phase 1 dose-escalation portion of the study and approximately 115 patients on the Phase 2 expansion phase.
 The primary objectives of the Phase 1 portion are to determine the maximum tolerated dose and recommended Phase 2 and Phase 3 doses for selinexor in these combination therapies.
 The primary objectives of the Phase 2 portion are to assess preliminary efficacy through ORR, CBR and DOR.
-We expect to determine the recommended Phase 2 and Phase 3 trial doses for selinexor in the first of these three combinations in late 2016.